xabbu42/Master/arbeit.md

 outer $□$ occurrences in $¬□(P ∧ ¬□P)$ and $¬□¬(S → □S)$ using the logical equivalence of $P ∧ ¬□P$ and $¬(S → □S)$.

+The following short discussion of the significance of this example is largely based on the more in depth account of @studer [ch 7.1].
 The subformula $P ∧ ¬□P$ in our example asserts for an atomic sentence
 $P$, for example "it will rain", to be true and unknown.
 This sentence "It will rain and I do not know that it will rain" is inspired by Moore's paradox and its formalization $P ∧ ¬□P$ is called a Moore sentence.
 The sentence is easily satisfiable, for example if the weather forecast wrongly predicts no rain.
 But it is impossible to know that sentence, as is stated by our example theorem $¬□(P ∧ ¬□P)$.
 Because if one knows the Moore sentence, one also knows the first part of the conjunction, i.e.  $P$.
 This knowledge then contradicts the second part of the conjunction,
-$¬□P$. [cf. @artemov2016 ch 7]
+$¬□P$.

 Looking at the G3s proof for $¬□(P ∧ ¬□P)$ and a realization of that proof in figure \ref{proofs}, we can see why a self referential term